An LLM-Assisted Multi-Agent Control Framework for Roll-to-Roll Manufacturing Systems

 \subsection{LLM in Manufacturing Applications}

-Manufacturing-focused frameworks position LLMs for data integration, decision support, and workflow automation across processes and shop-floor IT \citep{garcia2024framework,li2024llm4mfg}.
-In production systems, LLM agents have been combined with digital twin resources to aid planning, diagnosis, and human-machine collaboration, while focusing primarily on analytics and high-level decision-making \citep{xia2023flexible,chen2025llmdt,ouerghemmi2025enhanceddt}.
-Studies report LLM-enabled knowledge extraction for process engineering \citep{liu2025ner}, Industrial Internet of Things (IIoT) integration with legacy and smart machines \citep{gautam2025iiot}, and agentic fault-handling workflows for continuous industries \citep{gill2025faultllmdt}.
-However, existing manufacturing applications primarily address supervisory control—task sequencing, resource allocation, and fault detection—rather than control design.
-Prior work focuses on what control actions to take (e.g., which setpoints to command) but not how to design controllers that achieve those setpoints with desired dynamic performance.
-This gap motivates an LLM-assisted framework for R2R manufacturing that integrates controller design, parameter tuning, and sim-to-real adaptation.
+LLMs in manufacturing-focused frameworks have enabled data integration, decision support, and workflow automation across processes and shop-floor information technology \citep{garcia2024framework,li2024llm4mfg}.
+LLM agents have been combined with digital twin resources to aid planning, diagnosis, and human-machine collaboration, while focusing primarily on analytics and high-level decision-making \citep{xia2023flexible,chen2025llmdt,ouerghemmi2025enhanceddt}.
+LLM-enabled knowledge extraction has been reported for process engineering \citep{liu2025ner}, Industrial Internet of Things (IIoT) \citep{gautam2025iiot}, and agentic fault-handling workflows \citep{gill2025faultllmdt}.
+However, most existing manufacturing applications focus on supervisory control, such as task sequencing, resource allocation, and fault detection, rather than control system design itself.
+This gap remains largely because controller design requires careful mathematical reasoning about system dynamics and stability, depends on closed-loop setups for iterative tuning using simulations or process data, and does not naturally fit the language-based workflows that generate training data for LLMs.
+As a result, prior work tends to address what control actions to take—such as selecting setpoints—without tackling how to design controllers that can reach those setpoints with the desired dynamic behavior.
+These limitations motivate an LLM-assisted framework for R2R manufacturing that unifies controller design, parameter tuning, and sim-to-real adaptation.